everit-org/json-schema/README-adaptation.md

 The JSON-P types provide the underlying JSON abstraction for applications that utilize Java EE 7 or Java EE 8.
-In both EE 7 and 8 these types are commonly employed in building REST APIs using JAX-RS, where high quality JSON schema validation support for the Everit library would provide great value.
-Java SE applications using the Jersey REST server or client components would similarly benefit from JSON schema validation support provided by the Everit libary.
+In both EE 7 and 8 these types are commonly employed in building REST APIs using JAX-RS, where high quality JSON schema validation support provided from the Everit library would provide great value.
+Java SE applications using the Jersey REST server or client components would similarly benefit from JSON schema validation support.

 As JSON schema continues to make progress on the IETF standards track, its use with the Java platform will need to be standardized through the Java